-Definition: Simple random sampling is defined as a sampling technique where every item in the population has an even chance and likelihood of being selected in the sample.
-Here the selection of items entirely depends on luck or probability, and therefore this sampling technique is also sometimes known as a method of chances.
+Simple random sampling is a technique where every item in the population has an even chance and likelihood of being selected.
+Here, the selection of items entirely depends on luck or probability.
+Therefore, this sampling technique is also a method of chance.

-The sample size in this sampling method should ideally be more than a few hundred so that simple random sampling can be applied appropriately.
-They say that this method is theoretically simple to understand but difficult to implement practically.
-Working with large sample size isn’t an easy task, and it can sometimes be a challenge to finding a realistic sampling frame.
+The sample size in simple random sampling method should ideally be more than a few hundred so that it can be applied appropriately.
+This method is theoretically simple to understand but difficult to implement practically.
+Working with a large sample size isn’t an easy task, and it can sometimes be challenging to find a realistic sampling bias frame.

 Researchers follow these methods to select a simple random sample:

-- From this population, researchers choose random samples using two ways: random number tables and random number generator software.
-Researchers prefer a random number generator software, as no human interference is necessary to generate samples.
+- Researchers from this population choose random samples using random number tables and random number generator software.
+Researchers prefer random number generator software, as no human interference is necessary to generate samples.

-Two approaches aim to minimize any biases in the process of simple random sampling:
+Two approaches aim to minimize any biases in the process of this method:

-Using the lottery method is one of the oldest ways and is a mechanical example of random sampling.
+Using the lottery method is one of the oldest ways and is a mechanical example of random sample.
+Researchers draw numbers from the box randomly to choose samples.
 In this method, the researcher gives each member of the population a number.
-Researchers draw numbers from the box randomly to choose samples.

-The use of random numbers is an alternative method that also involves numbering the population.
-The use of a number table similar to the one below can help with this sampling technique.
+Using random numbers is an alternative method that also involves numbering the population.
+A numbered table similar to the one below can help with this sampling technique.

-Consider a hospital has 1000 staff members, and they need to allocate a night shift to 100 members.
+Consider that a hospital has 1000 staff members and must allocate a night shift to 100 members.
 All their names will be put in a bucket to be randomly selected.
-Since each person has an equal chance of being selected, and since we know the population size (N) and sample size (n), the calculation can be as follows:
+Since each person has an equal chance of being selected.
+Since we know the population size (N) and sample size (n), the calculation can be as follows:

 Follow these steps to extract a simple random sample of 100 employees out of 500.

-- Make a list of all the employees working in the organization. (as mentioned above there are 500 employees in the organization, the record must contain 500 names).
+- Make a list of all the employees working in the organization. (as mentioned above, there are 500 employees in the organization, so the record must contain 500 names).

 - Assign a sequential number to each employee (1,2,3…n).
-This is your sampling frame (the list from which you draw your simple random sample).
+This is your sampling frame (the list from which you draw your sample).